Multiscale-Genomics/mg-process-fastq/docs/testData_ChIPSeq.rst

    python traverseForCoverageRegion_ChIP.py path/to/GCA_000001405.22.chr22.dp

 Running this script would print the spanning regions.
 If it is a continuous region, you may only take the first starting base pair and the last ending base pair, as inputs for the next step.
+(Take out 1000 and add in 1000 to these respectively to get upstream and downstream spanning bases)

 Extract the corresponding fasta sequence from the chromosome file for the positions retrieved from the above step.
 Checkout file from https://github.com/Multiscale-Genomics/mg-misc-scripts/blob/master/ChIPSeq_Scripts/extractChromosomalRegion.py and run using command:

 .. code-block:: none

-   python extractChromosomalRegion.py path/to/fasta/file path/to/output/file/for/region starting_base_position ending_base_position
+   python extractChromosomalRegion.py path/to/original/fasta/file path/to/output/file/for/region/macs2.Human.GCA_000001405.22.fasta starting_base_position ending_base_position

 Index the fasta file for the selected region